-- Make SURE all your equipment works BEFORE the contest: Yes, ALL your equipment. - Double-check voice keyer, antennas, computers - SS is all about RATE!
+- Test out ALL your equipment FAR in advance of the contest dates. - Sweepstakes is all about RATE!
 Keep your rate up and keep your eye on that rate-meter. - DO NOT CHASE MULTIPLIERS.
 They will come to you. - Always call CQ on At Least 1 radio while S&Ping on your second (SO2R operators) on SSB; - if you are assisted in CW, GRAB and pounce (G&P) with both radios can be very productive. - Be Accurate do NOT bust the call sign!
 Don't be afraid to ask for repeats to get everything correct.